kozloffsky/MVentory_API/README.md

 ![](https://googledrive.com/host/0B5Pkcq-TVIqrNzliTXk5b3U4dWs/cust-access-links.png)

 You can manage finer details of the user access on `SOAP/XML/RPC - Users` page.
+Saving a user there regenerates the link without changing the API key until the link is accessed.

 ####Attributes